shixm-cloud/ENVR3002/Lab5.md

 | Mars          | 1.52 | ? | 0.17 | ? |
 | Jupiter       | 5.18 | ? | 0.45 | ? |

-Here the distances are expressed in _astronomical units_, which are multiples of Earth-Sun distance.
+Here the distance is expressed in _astronomical units_, which are multiples of Earth-Sun distance.